Wondering how to play UNO? You’re in the right place.

 Jump-in

 If a player has a matching card in colour and number to the top card visible on the discard pile, they may play it immediately.
-This means they can play their card even when it’s not their turn, making the game continue as if it was just their go.
+This means they can play their card even when it’s not their turn, making the game continue as if it were just their go.

 UNO FAQs